Skip to main content

 Activity Room

-Mix it up with school holiday activities including art, craft, games, tech activities, LEGO and more.
-All Ages
+Mix it up with after-school activities including art, craft, games, tech activities, LEGO and more.
+Recommended Age 8+

 Activity Room